aikuma/webaudio/README.md

 ## Microphone
  - Web Audio microphone
- - Stores raw PCM audio to indexeddb to minimize RAM usage (with service worker)
  - Records audio segments to support undo operations
  - Segments are resampled to given supplied sample rate
  - Supports wav export of segments or entire recording (all segments)